jm0rt1/cis-663-final-project/docs/brainstorming/obsidian-vault/CIS 663/project/literature-review/source-notes/Source 4.md

 - [[Source 3]] - A survey on human and machine recognition of faces
 - [[PCA]] - A note on the principal component analysis technique
 - [[Face Perception]] - A note on the cognitive and neural processes involved in face perception
+- [[Eigenfaces]] - A note on the eigenface method for face recognition